 The prices to be paid for acceptable cotton shall be as follows: \$10.00 per bale for C.C.C.
 Loan Equity.
-Example: a USDA 4134 premium mic. goes into the loan at 55.95 ¢ per pound.
+Example: a USDA 4134 premium mic. goes into the loan at $55.95 \notin$ per pound.
 We deduct the necessary charges, such as storage, receiving, tax, Cotton Board, and Gramm-Rudman, then we put the cotton in the loan.
 After Seller signs all proper forms, we issue our check.
-Gross sales price 55.95 ¢ for 4134 prem. mic. + \$10.00 per bale equity = 57.95 ¢ less Gramm-Rudman, etc. as above.
+Gross sales price $55.95 \notin$ for 4134 prem. mic. + \$10.00 per bale equity = $57.95 \notin$ less Gramm-Rudman, etc. as above.

 Dawkins himself testified on the market price, stating that he could have gone into the market on October 9 and bought cotton for 51.40 cents a pound.
 That was less than the contract price he was to pay Love, which was 57.95 cents per pound.
 Consequently, under the calculation of damages required by section 2-713, the jury could not have concluded that Dawkins had suffered any damages.
 In light of the absence of evidence supporting the jury's finding on damages, the trial court correctly granted a J.N.O.V. in favor of L & L Planting.
-Dawkins' measure of damages at the time of the repudiation of the contract was zero.
-He chose the option of relying on a damage award instead of seeking to cover.
+Dawkins' measure of damage award instead of seeking to cover.
 Under either option, he suffered no loss.
 Waiting is what caused the difficulty, and the U.C.C. states that the subsequent market changes are not L&L's liability.